-The table above provides aggregated human and financial resources per activity.
+The tables above provides aggregated human and financial resources per activity.
 The related justification and brief information on HR and financial resources are provided under section III for each activity.
+It includes the budget foreseen in the Commission's proposal for resources for the Agency but not the additional FTEs that the Agency may be assigned within the Gas Package or the revised TEN-E Regulation, as the breakdown of these posts was not known at the time of drafting.

-With regard to new requests, the allocated staff is calculated as 1⁄2 FTE for the purposes of the 2022 Work Programme, on the assumption that staff will be recruited progressively throughout the year.
+With regard to new requests, the allocated staff is calculated as 1⁄2 FTE for the purposes of the 2023 Work Programme, although indicated in full in the table, on the assumption that staff will be recruited progressively throughout the year.